shurik179/yozh/docs/assembly/chassis_solder.rst

-Now, turn the chassis over and insert the  two individual battery contacts as shown in `Zumo user guide  <https://www.pololu.com/docs/0J54/3>`__.
+Now, turn the chassis over and insert the  two individual battery contacts as shown in ` this drawing <https://a.pololu-files.com/picture/0J9740.1200.png>`__ by Pololu.
 The solder tabs of the two individual contacts should go through the holes in battery compartment and into the slots in the spacer board and the main board.

-Insert 4 AA batteries (making sure they are in correct polarity) to hold the battery terminals in place until you solder them and close the  battery compartment cover.
+Insert 4 AA batteries
+(making sure they are in correct polarity) to hold the battery terminals in place until you solder them and close the  battery compartment cover.
 Turn the chassis over again and inspect the battery terminals; the top of solder tab should be